XutongJiang/CPSC210-project/README.md

 ## **User Stories**

-- As a user, I want to be able to add, remove or modify necessities and their amount after each purchase.
+- As a user, I want to be able to add, remove (no longer needed) or modify necessities and their amount after each purchase.
-- As a user, I want to be able to view the current list of necessities and remaining amount.
+- As a user, I want to be able to view the current list of necessities and their remaining amount.
-- As a user, I want to be able to set an estimation of average daily usage of each necessity and reduce their amount.
+- As a user, I want to be able to set an estimation of average daily usage of each necessity and reduce their amount daily based on it.
 - As a user, I want to be able to receive alert when certain necessity is going to run out in a week.
-- As a user, I want to be able to set the day of a week which I would usually go purchasing and get recommended purchase time for each necessity.
+- As a user, I would like to know exactly the necessity is going to run out.